frenio/frenio/README.md

 ### Chemist – excited about machine learning and neural networks.

-I am currently applying ideas from fast.ai's Deep Learning for Coders 2022 course to chemistry related problems...
+I am currently applying ideas from fast.ai's Deep Learning for Coders 2022 course to chemistry-related problems...

 <p align="center">
 <a href="https://www.linkedin.com/in/fredeker">